A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

 A rolling window scheme, with fixed in-sample size $T_{\text{in}}=3000$ and daily re-estimation, is then implemented to generate $T_{\text{out}}=1213$ out-of-sample one-step-ahead forecasts of VaR and ES at 2.5\% level.
 Therefore, the in-sample period is from 4 January 2005 to 1 December 2016, and the out-of-sample period covers the time range from 2 December 2016 to 28 September 2021.

 Several existing univariate semi-parametric models are selected as benchmarks for comparison.
 First, we consider the recently proposed ES-CAViaR model \citep{tayl2019} with Symmetric Absolute Value (SAV) and Indirect GARCH (IG) specifications for the quantile regression equation.
-Regarding the ES specification, to facilitate the performance comparison with the DCC-AL, we choose the model with the constant multiplicative ES to VaR factor $(1+\text{exp}(\gamma_0) )$, which is the factor that we use in the proposed DCC-AL model.
+Regarding the ES specification, to facilitate the performance comparison with the Semi-DCC, we choose the model with the constant multiplicative ES to VaR factor $(1+\text{exp}(\gamma_0) )$, which is the factor that we use in the proposed Semi-DCC model.
+Two VaR and ES joint loss functions, AL (Semi-DCC-AL) and FZ0 (Semi-DCC-FZ0), are employed and tested.

 In addition, the semi-parametric Conditional Autoregressive Expectile framework (CARE, \citealt{tayl2008}), with SAV and IG specifications, is also included.

 Furthermore, the risk forecasting performances of the proposed framework are compared to those yielded by the conventional DCC models fitted through different estimation approaches.
 First, we consider a standard DCC model fitted by a two-stage procedure \citep{engle2002dynamic} combining maximization of Gaussian likelihoods in the first (volatility) and second (correlation) stages of the estimation procedure with the application of correlation targeting.
 At the VaR and ES forecasting stage, depending on the assumptions formulated on the error distribution, two different series of forecasts are generated and labeled as DCC-N, when a multivariate Normal distribution is assumed, and DCC-QML, when a semi-parametric approach is taken.
 Namely, for the DCC-N approach, the theoretical quantile and tail expectation based on the Normal distribution are used for VaR and ES calculation.
 For the QML, differently, the semi-parametric filtered historical simulation approach is used to calculate the VaR and ES.
 The error quantiles $\hat{q}$ and tail expectations $\hat{c}$ are then estimated by computing the relevant sample quantiles and tail averages of standardized returns ($r_t$ divided by its volatility).
 Finally, level-$\alpha$ VaR and ES forecasts are obtained by multiplying $\hat{q}$ and $\hat{c}$, respectively, by the portfolio conditional standard deviation forecast from the fitted DCC model.